All Types Of Cricket Shots Explained – The Essential Guide!

 10. Leg Glance

-This shot is played when the bowler drifts the ball onto the batsman pads.
-When a bowler a leg-stump delivery onto the batsman pads, the batsman intended to play this leg glance towards the fine leg region.
+This shot is played when the bowler drifts the ball onto the batsman’s pads.
+When a bowler a leg-stump delivery onto the batsman’s pads, the batsman intended to play this leg glances towards the fine leg region.
 The batsman decides whether to play this shot on the front or back foot, depending on the ball’s length.
-However, it was one of the risk-free shots among all cricket shots.
+However, it was one of the risk-free shots among all types of cricket shots.
 Because this shot is played to lousy delivery, so unless the batsman has terrible luck, he will not get out for this shot.

 11. Hook Shot

-Hook shot was one of the riskiest shots among all cricket shots; however, the reward is also very high.
-The batsman is intended to play this hook shot for head height bouncers.
-So on the back foot with the horizontal bat batsman play this shot by showing his bat face towards the fine leg.
+The hook shot was one of the riskiest shots among all types of cricket shots; however, the reward is also very high.
+The batsman is intended to play this hook shot for head-height bouncers.
+So on the back foot with the horizontal bat batsman plays this shot by showing his bat face towards the fine leg.
 As we mentioned above, it was one of the most dangerous cricket shots.
 Australia’s Philip Hughes died while playing this hook shot.

 12. Sweep Shot

 Most of the time, we see this shot playing on the front foot during spin bowling.
-So if a bowler delivers a full-length ball, then batsman lying on one knee and sweeps the ball towards the square leg region, then it is called a sweep shot.
+So if a bowler delivers a full-length ball, then the batsman lying on one knee sweeps the ball towards the square leg region, then it is called a sweep shot.
 It was one of the dependable cricket shots to face the spin bowlers on turning tracks.
-However, the modern cricketers also play a sweep shot too fast bowlers.
-The sweep shot to place on the ground or onto the air according to batsman wish.
+However, the modern cricketers also play a sweep shot to fast bowlers.
+The sweep shot to placed on the ground or into the air according to the batsman’s wish.

 13. Reverse Sweep